eaTong/m-preview-image/README.md

 param `optionalRender` can allows you DIY you own render,such as render your own progress.

-`optionalRender`can now auto replace `{index}` to current index , `{total}` to tatal length of all url,or you can pass a function and return the html you want to render
+`optionalRender`can now auto replace `{index}` to current index , `{total}` to total length of all url,or you can pass a function and return the html you want to render